nataliamadridb/281-Assignments/Week 2/Idea_1_NMB.md

 - Climate shocks are not randomly assigned (although they are very difficult to predict!).
 Even with time and region fixed effects, identifying interactions with monetary shocks depends on the quasi-random timing of monetary policy relative to climate events.
 - Poorer regions may differ in unobserved resilience or access to federal aid.
-- I will explore robustness using instrumental variables (e.g., Bartik instruments for industry shocks) and possibly use matching methods.
+- I would need to explore robustness using instrumental variables (e.g., Bartik instruments for industry shocks) and possibly use matching methods.
 - Measurement challenges include accurately linking income heterogeneity and disaster exposure to outcomes over time, requiring spatially granular data integration.

 ---